Introduction

 The Pod should come back up within a few seconds, and now all new provisioned storage in the K3s cluster using the local-path storage class (which is the default) will be stored in the directory you configured in the first step.

-Appendix F: Installing the Develocity Reporting Kit on OpenShift
+Appendix G: Installing the Develocity Reporting Kit on OpenShift

 If you are planning to install the Reporting Kit in an OpenShift cluster, you should configure your installation to disable Pod security contexts.

-With version 1.1 of the Reporting Kit, we have introduced a query result cache for the Trino query engine.
+The Reporting Kit includes a persistent query result cache for the Trino query engine.
 This cache is enabled by default and is used to store the results of all queries that are executed from within Grafana.
 Once the results of a query have been cached, subsequent identical queries will return the cached results instead of executing the query again.
 Cache entries expire by default after 1 day, they are not invalidated when new data is ingested by the Reporting Kit.

 The cache uses the query string as-is as the cache key, so any differences in the query string will result in a cache miss. |